BasicWolf/zblog/src/content/articles/2022_09_18_hexarch_di_python_part_2.rst

    class VoteForArticleUseCase(Protocol):
       def vote_for_article(self, command: VoteForArticleCommand) -> VoteForArticleResult:
           pass

+As we already know, the ``ArticleRatingService`` has implemented this protocol as is ready to be wired with the controller.

 Testing a HTTP controller is no different from testing an application service.
 Every test injects a tuned double of the ``VoteForArticleUseCase`` dependency